Skip to main content

 3. Template: in the template picker, pick "Inbox Escalation (AI)" — Hostify ships a global template pre-filled with all the relevant escalation variables.
 You can edit the body afterwards.

-4. Send via: typically email (to your on-call address) or SMS / WhatsApp (to your on-call phone).
+4. Send via: typically email (to your on-call address), SMS, or WhatsApp (to your on-call phone).
 The default template supports message, email, and HTML email.
+For WhatsApp, see the WhatsApp escalation section below.

 5. Send to: "Email" with one of your team's addresses, or a team member, or a custom-field address.